grmte/ml/readme.txt

 actual=0       | actual = 0   |actual=1       | actual = 1   |
 predicted=0    | predicted = 1|predicted=0    | predicted = 1|
 --------------------------------------------------------------

+10. What is kept in the git repo?

+design.ini for each experiment. cmatrix in the data folders zipped data file in the data folder gneerated r scripts predict.r and train.r

+The following files not kept:
+.feature
+.target
+.model
+.predictions